trent-pr1ntf/SeeStar-Processing-Guide/README.md

 To change your exposure time, while in Stargazing mode, click the three dots in the upper right (...), and select "30s" under Enhance EXP. [insert screenshot]

+[Narrative and screenshots of saving each frame, and need for long integration times]

 [Narrative about planning, reiterarting need for long integration times]

 [Narrative about mosaic mode]